Inochi2D/numem/README.md

 \*: Implemented but untested.
 \*\*: Partially implemented.

+# Tracing leaks
+You can build numem with the `--debug=trace` flag to trace destruction of types via stdout.

 # Note
 Some parts of the library will pretend GC'ed types are no-gc, as such you should be careful about mixing GCed code in.